prashx1908/XenoCRM/README.md

 ---

 ## 📝 AI Tools & Tech Used
-- No external AI/LLM APIs used
 - All message suggestions are generated using custom rule-based logic

 ---

 ## ⚡ Known Limitations / Assumptions
 - No pub-sub architecture (Kafka, RabbitMQ, etc.) implemented
-- Google OAuth is pending approval and will be enabled soon
 - Vendor API is simulated for demo purposes
-- Delivery stats are based on simulated responses
 - UI/UX is optimized for desktop
+- No external AI/LLM APIs used

 ---